shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/api-onboarding-process.md

 ---
-title: Digital Platform API - API Onboarding Process
+title: API Onboarding Process
 description: Integrate with APIs by following the instructions in the API onboarding process. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Digital Platform API - API onboarding process
+# API onboarding process

 Customers who plan to integrate with Xandr APIs need to complete the following steps in our API onboarding process.

+> [!NOTE]
-The Xandr API endpoints are accessible only to current customers.
+> The Xandr API endpoints are accessible only to current customers.
 If you're not currently a Xandr customer but are interested in becoming one, [request a consultation](https://www.xandr.com/contact-us/).

 To know more about Xandr's APi go to, [Reference](./reference.md) page.